The Experiences

 Explore the fortified hamlets of Chianti Classico - Castellina, Volpaia, Gaiole - where time moves at a different pace and every stone has a story.

-Radda in Chianti is a three-minute walk from the villa gates.
-These are the places we send every guest — the restaurants, wine bars, and cafés that have earned their place through years of quiet excellence.
+Radda in Chianti is five minutes from the villa gates, close enough to walk, far enough for privacy.
+These are the places we send every guest, the restaurants, wine bars, and cafés that earn their place through doing the same thing well, year after year.

 Restaurants